www.captjerry.com

 On August 1, 2007, Capt.
 Dilsaver was inducted into the SKA Hall of Fame.
 SKA fishermen are selected for the Hall of Fame by their fellow competitors.
 Capt.
 Dilsaver said he was “Honored and pleased to be selected for the SKA Hall of Fame, especially because it was his fellow fishermen who made the selection.”

 While Capt.
-Dilsaver usually writes the articles, he was featured in the November-December 2012 issue of Wildlife in North Carolina Magazine in an article highlighting his tournament success and love of teaching others how to fish.
+Dilsaver usually writes the articles, he has been featured in several other magazines.
+One article that stands out is in the November-December 2012 issue of Wildlife in North Carolina Magazine.
+This article highlights his tournament success that has blossomed into a love of teaching others how to fish.
+He has also appeared on several TV fishing shows.

-Add a handful of tournaments each year to this and it is extremely easy to see why so many fishing related businesses have chosen to support Capt.
+Add a few tournaments each year to this and it is easy to see why so many fishing related businesses have chosen to support Capt.
 Dilsaver as their “Fishing Ambassador”.
-He is supported in his efforts by Hobie Kayaks, Mercury Outboards, Sea Striker, Star Rods, Power-Pole, Lowrance, Betts Tackle Ltd., MirrOlure, Clarkspoon, Pro-Cure, Precision Tackle-Cajun Thunder, Clarkspoon, Balloon Fisher King, Yak-Attack, Boonedox, Ego S2 Nets, Road King Trailers, Capps Trailers, Stealth Rod Holders, Great Outdoor Provision Company, Captain Segull's Nautical Charts, Salty Bay Baits, Gillz Gear, Clenzoil, Flag Alert/Prop Alert, Capt Gary's Marine Care Products, South Chatham Tackle and Southport Village Boat and RV Storage.
+He is supported in his efforts by Hobie Kayaks, Mercury Outboards, Sea Striker, Star Rods, Power-Pole, Betts Tackle Ltd., MirrOlure, Clarkspoon, Chums, Avid Angler Solutions, Balloon Fisher King, Yak-Attack, Boonedox, Ego S2 Nets, Road King Trailers, Capps Trailers, Great Outdoor Provision Company, Captain Segull's Nautical Charts, Fish Monkey Gloves, Hippie Chick Granola Company, Hobie Eyewear and Southport Village Boat and RV Storage.

-In addition, Capt.
-Dilsaver is a working member of the outdoor press.
-He is a member in good standing of the Outdoor Writers Association of America (OWAA) and the Southeastern Outdoor Press Association (SEOPA) and is a contributing writer for Carolina Sportsman Magazine, Mississippi Sportsman Magazine, Louisiana Sportsman Magazine, Tide Magazine and Coast Magazine, plus the Outdoor Columnist for the State Port Pilot Newspaper and Fishing Blogger for PointClickFish.com.
+Even while semi-retired, Capt.
+Dilsaver continues to be a working member of the outdoor press.
+He has been a member in good standing of the Outdoor Writers Association of America (OWAA) and the Southeastern Outdoor Press Association (SEOPA) for more than 25 years and continues to be a contributing writer for Carolina Sportsman Magazine, Mississippi Sportsman Magazine, Louisiana Sportsman Magazine, Kayak Angler Magazine and Coast Magazine, plus he is the Outdoor Columnist for the State Port Pilot Newspaper.

+While While Capt.
+Dilsaver is a noted freelance writer and photographer, he also has hosted programs on radio and been a guest on television outdoor shows.
+For several years, he had a weekday fishing report and weekend tournament report on WTKF, 107.3 FM in Morehead City, N.C. and a weekday fishing report on WRNS 95.1 FM in Kinston, N.C. and WTKK 106.1 FM in Raleigh, N.C.
+He has also been a featured guest on numerous outdoor shows ranging from the iconic Southern Sportsman to Carolina Outdoor Journal.

 Capt.
-Dilsaver is a noted freelance writer and photographer, with credits in numerous other publications.
-From 1996 to 1999 he had a weekday fishing report and weekend tournament report on WTKF, 107.3 FM in Morehead City, N.C.
-In 2012 he had a weekday fishing report on WRNS 95.1 FM in Kinston, N.C. and WTKK 106.1 FM in Raleigh, N.C.
-He has also been a featured guest on many outdoor shows ranging from the iconic Southern Sportsman to Carolina Outdoor Journal.
+Dilsaver has served on the Southeastern and Southern Regional Advisory Committees for the North Carolina Marine Fisheries Commission, on the Board of Directors for Fishermen in Support of Heroes (FISH), the Marine Fisheries Advisory Board for the Brunswick County Commissioners and the Advisory Board for the North Carolina Saltwater Fishing Tournament for the North Carolina Division of Marine Fisheries, the board of directors for the North Carolina Public Access Foundation, as Tournament Director for the King of the Cape Classic King Mackerel Tournament, on the Long Bay Lady Angler Tournament Committee and as tournament coordinator for the Brunswick Islands Saltwater Classic.
+He continues to serve on the board of directors for the Long Bay Artificial Reef Association and the North Carolina Kayak Fishing Association.
 Capt.
-Dilsaver served on the Southern Regional Advisory Committee for the North Carolina Marine Fisheries Commission from 2002 – 2013, on the Board of Directors for Fishermen In Support of Heroes (FISH) from 2012 – 2013 and the Marine Fisheries Advisory Board for the Brunswick County Commissioners from 2013 to 2015.
-He currently serves on the Advisory Board for the North Carolina Saltwater Fishing Tournament for the North Carolina Division of Marine Fisheries, the board of directors for the Long Bay Artificial Reef Association and the board of directors for the North Carolina Public Access Foundation.
-He served as Tournament Director for the King of the Cape Classic King Mackerel Tournament from 2002 through 2007, on the Long Bay Lady Angler Tournament Committee from 2005-2008 and as tournament coordinator for the Brunswick Islands Saltwater Classic from 2009 to 2013.
-Furthermore, he maintains an information web site, www.captjerry.com, which offers fishing tips, current fishing reports, and more.
+Dilsaver also maintains an information web site, www.captjerry.com, which offers fishing tips, times and locations to catch fish in the Cape Fear, North Carolina area and more.

 [News Flash] [About] [Achievements]